NEONScience/NEON-Data-Skills/tutorials/R/NEON-API/NEON-API-How-To.md

     ##
     ##     intersect, setdiff, setequal, union

+    # Request data using the GET function & the API call
     req <- GET("http://data.neonscience.org/api/v0/products/DP1.10003.001")

-The object returned from `GET()` has many layers of information.
-Entering the name of the object gives you some basic information about what you downloaded.
-The `content()` function returns the contents in the form of a highly nested list.
-This is typical of JSON-formatted data returned by APIs:

     req

     ## Response [http://data.neonscience.org/api/v0/products/DP1.10003.001]
-    ##   Date: 2017-09-28 20:28
+    ##   Date: 2017-10-10 21:34
     ##   Status: 200
     ##   Content-Type: application/json;charset=UTF-8
     ##   Size: 7.18 kB

+The object returned from `GET()` has many layers of information.
+Entering the name of the object gives you some basic information about what you downloaded.

+The `content()` function returns the contents in the form of a highly nested list.
+This is typical of JSON-formatted data returned by APIs.

+    # View requested data
     req.content <- content(req, as="parsed")
     req.content